ascend4/ascend4/solvers/ida/SPARSE-JACOBIAN.md

 # Optional sparse Jacobians and KLU for IDA {#sec:ida-sparse}

 Date: 19 September 2026.
-Status: experimental explicit KLU implementation with passing local regressions and short TGA benchmarks.
+Status: optional KLU implementation with AUTO now the default, passing local regressions and short TGA benchmarks.
 Production/Gadi qualification remains outstanding.
-The original proposal and evidence are retained below; see the implementation results at the end.
+The original proposal and evidence are retained below; see the implementation results at the end and [AUTO selection](AUTO-SELECTION.md) for the current policy.

 This note records the assessment of ASCEND revision `3098f08e7c5fdc50041187218a79007ba70bd2d9` and provides a starting point for